 Ventilation is provided from rooftop units.
 The systems monitor the carbon dioxide levels at the unit as a primary trigger.
 Currently the systems are set for dampers to open at 600 parts per million (ppm).
 Some units service up to 10 classrooms.
 Temperature is monitored as a secondary trigger in each of the classrooms.
-An optional enhancement for reduced viral load in rooms would be to manually override the ventilation to have dampers fully open when operating, which brings in additional fresh air.
+The system is turned off during the summer, and the primary air movement is provided by ceiling fans (the number varies in each classroom).
+Air is directed downward from the ceiling fans.
+An optional enhancement for reduced viral load in rooms would be to adjust the ventilation to have dampers fully open when operating, which brings in additional fresh air.